-Candidates should be fully conversant with the use of various controls of the vehicle in order to handle various road conditions, such as going up and down of slopes, approaching road junctions and roundabouts.
+Candidates should be fully conversant with the use of various controls of the vehicle in order to handle various road conditions, such as going up and down slopes, approaching road junctions and roundabouts.
 Maintain proper coordination of steering wheel, clutch, accelerator and footbrake so as to avoid rolling forwards or backwards during moving off and stopping.

 Care should be taken in the control of the speed of the vehicle with the use of proper gear so as to suit the ever-changing traffic conditions.
 Do not drive too fast when approaching junctions, zebra crossings, pedestrians and objects or when cornering.
-Under normal traffic conditions, candidates should not dwell in low gears (first or second gear) or drive only at low speed during the test; otherwise, examiners will regard these as serious mistakes and it would eventually lead to a failure.
-If the road condition ahead is clear and safe, candidates should make use of the proper gear to reach a reasonable speed, but not exceeding the speed limit.
-However, if the road condition does not permit so doing, candidates should adopt low gear instead and reduce speed for the sake of safety.
+Under normal traffic conditions, candidates should not frequently use low gears (first or second gear) or drive only at low speed during the test; otherwise, Driving Examiners will regard these as serious mistakes which may eventually lead to a failure.
+If the road conditions ahead are clear and safe, candidates should make use of the proper gear to accelerate to a reasonable speed as soon as possible, but not exceeding the speed limit.
+However, if the road conditions do not permit so doing, candidates should adopt low gear instead and reduce speed for the sake of safety.